 The accessories included are four attachable combs in varying sizes, two pairs of scissors, a metal comb, oil, oil comb, and charging base with charging cord.
 On the downside, these do not have the required power to cut through thick dog hair, though they can do a great job with finer haired dogs.
 For this reason, these did not make the number-one spot on our list.

-The Wahl Professional offers a lightweight clipper that is ideal for trimming a variety of animals.
-It is a cordless model that will run for approximately 90 minutes before it needs to recharge.
+The Wahl Professional offers a lightweight grooming clipper that is ideal for trimming a variety of animals.
+This is a cordless dog clipper model that will run for approximately 90 minutes before it needs to recharge.
 The LED light indicates when the lithium-ion battery level is getting low, and we found that the average charge time is 45 minutes.

 This comes with five different guide combs, a charging stand with charging cord, a cleaning brush, oil, a soft storage case, and a removable finger grip.
 The Wahl has 5,500 SPM and offers a five-in-one blade technology that adjusts the blade to five different sizes, ranging from #9 to #40.